RubixDev/EnchantedShulkers/README.md

 used on both client and server.
 Players without the mod on their client do not see an enchantment glint on enchanted containers.

+## I just wanna quickly try 'em out

+If you just want to quickly test the enchantments in a creative world, there are multiple options to do so.

+**Option one**: You can search for the enchanted books in the creative inventory and apply them with an anvil.

+**Option two**: You can give yourself the enchanted books with a command and apply them with an anvil.
+Note that the IDs begin with `enchantedshulkers:` and not `minecraft:`.

+- Command for Siphon:
+  `/give @s minecraft:enchanted_book{StoredEnchantments:[{id:"enchantedshulkers:siphon",lvl:1}]}`
+- Command for Refill:
+  `/give @s minecraft:enchanted_book{StoredEnchantments:[{id:"enchantedshulkers:refill",lvl:1}]}`

+**Option three**: You can enchant the item you're holding with the `/enchant` command.

+- Command for Siphon: `/enchant @s enchantedshulkers:siphon`
+- Command for Refill: `/enchant @s enchantedshulkers:refill`

 ## Configuration

 ### Client